CREATIVE THINKER, connector, space scientist

 A talented connector of networks, Marianne has the rare experience of managing teams and collaborating at the intersection of academic, industrial, governmental, and community stakeholders.
-She has dedicated her career to sharing her love for science and space exploration through innovative public engagement, participatory education, planetary science research, and science communication.
+She has dedicated her career to sharing her passion for science and space exploration through innovative public engagement, participatory education, planetary science research, and science communication.
 She is the Executive Director for the Canadian Association of Science Centres, a member-based organization representing over 60 organizations that support informal learning of science, technology, and nature across Canada, where she'll be responsible for government advocacy, partnership development and creating programs for association members with a goal to build a strong science culture in Canada.

 As part of her mission to make education accessible and engaging, Marianne co-founded STEAMLabs, a non-profit community makerspace.
 STEAMLabs is located in Toronto's Centre for Social Innovation, and acts as a creative hub where people of different ages and abilities come together to learn and create using digital fabrication, coding, and more.

 A leader in the space industry with over 13 years of research and field experience, Marianne has worked with the Canadian Space Agency, NASA, and MDA.
 She has been a Visiting Lecturer at the International Space University, and her education includes a PhD in Planetary Science, MSc in Space Studies, and an MSc in Earth Sciences.

 - Commander Chris Hadfield